ELM Responsible Investments Global Fund Impact Report

 However, traditional financial services companies, with their high cost base, have been unable to service many parts of the economy, especially in regions with a significant unbanked population.
 For instance, as of 2021, an estimated 4.5 percent of U.S. households (approximately 5.9 million) were unbanked.
 In Brazil, around 34 million people do not have access to banking services, highlighting the challenge in these regions.

 Fintech, digital wallets and marketplaces, leveraging technology, offer a solution to this challenge.
 They provide access to financial services for those previously excluded, thanks to their lower operational costs and the ability to leverage mobile and internet technologies.
-This has been evident in the increasing use of mobile banking, which rose sharply from 15.1 percent in 2017 to 43.5 percent in 2021 in the U.S..
-This trend points to a broader acceptance and reliance on digital financial services, which can bridge the gap for the unbanked and underbanked populations.
+This has been evident in the increasing use of mobile banking, which rose sharply from 15.1 percent in 2017 to 48.3 percent in 2023 in the U.S. This trend points to a broader acceptance and reliance on digital financial services, which can bridge the gap for the unbanked and underbanked populations.

 In conclusion, the emergence of fintech, digital wallets and digital marketplaces is playing a crucial role in advancing financial inclusion, thereby contributing to social inclusion, economic development, and the reduction of poverty and income inequality.
 This shift is particularly significant in countries like Brazil and the U.S., where a substantial portion of the population remains unbanked.
 As these digital financial tools continue to evolve and become more accessible, they hold the promise of further integrating previously excluded groups into the financial system, thereby enhancing overall economic well-being and social equity.